mmiele/TechnicalNotes/AuthoringNotes.md

 1. In the explorer pane, right click on the name of the reviewed file.
 In the drop-down select **Compare with Selected**.
 ![Select Compare with Selected](Media/Generic/CompareWithSelected.PNG)

+## Branching

+Let's take a closer look at branching.

 ## Tools

 - Windows Snipping.
 Used to take screenshots.
 See also [Capture popup menus with the Windows Snipping tool](https://pandlbisset.wordpress.com/2015/09/12/capture-popup-menus-with-the-windows-snipping-tool/)